gofynd/fdk-client-swift/documentation/platform/PAYMENT.md

-Retrieve routes and options for payment modes.
+Use this API to get Get All Valid Payment Options for making payment

 *Returned Response:*